develohpanda/Bot-Hackfest/README.md

 ```

 ## Message service
 The purpose of this service is to send multiple messages from the bot to the user.
-This helper service will split a string into separate chat messages, using newline character `\n` in the original string.
+This helper service will split a string into separate chat messages, using newline characters `\n` in the original string.

 For example, `_messageService.PostAsync("Hello!\nI'm on a new line!");` will send messages as shown in the following image.